lrmoon/Marq/README.md

 ## App Usage

-> You are requier to sign up then loggin into the app in order to use all the ressources available to you.
+> You are required to sign up then login in order to use all the ressources available to you.
 >
-> Once loggin, you have the power to add a todo and events items.
-Then you can add notes and delete notes.
+> Once you're logged in, you have the ability to add a to-do's and events as well as edit and delete them.
 >
-> You will have the ability to update you profile information since nowadays, everyone like to use a nickname on their social media.

 <br />